Unique Decoding of Reed-Solomon and Related Codes for Semi-Adversarial Errors: Introduction

 \subsection{Proof Overview}

 We now give an overview of the main technical contributions of our paper.

 \paragraph{Interleaved Reed--Solomon Codes.} We begin by discussing our new algorithm for interleaved Reed--Solomon codes (\cref{thm:main_RS}).
 Our algorithm and analysis builds on the techniques used by Bleichenbacher, Kiayias, and Yung \cite{bleichenbacher2003decoding}, but we deviate from their methods in a few significant ways.
+In this IRS decoding algorithm, our main technical contribution is that we use a novel monomial-tracking argument (see \cref{subsec:reduction_matrix}) to analyze the performance of this algorithm in the new semi-adversarial error setting.

 To describe these improvements, we first discuss the interpolation algorithm of \cite{bleichenbacher2003decoding} (henceforth the ``BKY algorithm'').
 Consider the $s$-interleaved Reed--Solomon code $\cC := \mathsf{IRS}_{n,k,q,s}(\alpha_1, \dots, \alpha_n)$ with distinct $\alpha_1, \dots, \alpha_n\in\F_q\setminus\{0\}$.
 We choose polynomials $f_1(X), \hdots, f_s(X)$ of degree at most $k-1$ as our message, encoding them according to $\cC$ and transmit them across the channel.
 Assume that our received word $\vec{y}:=(\vec{y}_1,\vec{y}_2,\hdots,\vec{y}_n)\in(\mathbb{F}^s_q)^n$, where $\vec{y}_i:=({y}_{i,1},{y}_{i,2},\hdots,{y}_{i,s})\in\F_q^s$.